adeeconometrics/regularcode/_tabs/about.md

 - Developed Enterprise language servers for Ansible Roles enabling autodoc, eager validation, code suggestions, and roles generation from the Azure Resource Manager Spec.
   - Streamlined the development process for Ansible Roles, reducing errors and increasing productivity through automated documentation and validation.

+- Developed an internal Python module to automate API load testing in simulating medium and high network traffic testing for scalability and reliability of implementing the cloud architecture.
+This initiative ensured cloud architecture could handle varying levels of network traffic and emulated user behavior before release, improving its robustness and reliability for servicing enterprise applications.

 - Designed improvements for integration tests on PaaS Ansible roles, focusing on Web-Queue Worker and N-tier architectures.
   - Improved reliability and performance of PaaS solutions, ensuring robust and scalable architectures for enterprise applications.